ChuanMeng/reranker-as-judge/README.md

 # Reproducing Re-Rankers as Relevance Judges

 This is the repository for the paper titled **Reproducing Re-Rankers as Relevance Judges**.
-In this paper, we reproduce three re-rankers from different re-ranker families (monoT5, RankLLaMA, and Rank1) as relevance judgment predictors (a.k.a. relevance judges).
+In this paper, we reproduce three re-rankers from different re-ranker families ([monoT5](https://aclanthology.org/2020.findings-emnlp.63/), [RankLLaMA](https://dl.acm.org/doi/10.1145/3626772.3657951) and [Rank1](https://openreview.net/pdf?id=Pg0PAvbhGv)) as relevance judgment predictors (a.k.a. relevance judges).

 The code in this repository can reproduce all results reported in the paper.